-Ongoing insecurity and lack of victim and witness protection: There is no effective rule of law in South Sudan.
+- Ongoing insecurity and lack of victim and witness protection: There is no effective rule of law in South Sudan.
 Survivors and stakeholders fear reprisals for attempts to seek justice, which deters them from exercising their rights.
-Survivors who have testified in court have been subjected to brutal reprisals.

-• Fragile implementation of the Peace Agreement: The establishment of transitional justice mechanisms, including the Reparations Authority, is dependent on the continued implementation of R-ARCSS, which has stagnated.
-Many in South Sudan question the political will for peace.
-Analysts fear disenchantment within Vice-President Machar's camp over the slow progress could fuel outbreaks of violence.

-- Limited scope of reparations: The scope for reparations in the R-ARCSS is limited to property damage.
-Considerable advocacy and strong recommendations from the future CTRH are needed to establish an enabling legal basis and environment. - Previous reservations: In the original 2015 Agreement on the Resolution of the Conflict in South Sudan (ARCSS), the government registered a reservation against the provision on reparations, arguing that the CRA would be prone to abuse: it argued that funds should be used for 'the reconstruction of the infrastructure and rebuilding of livelihoods of communities in the states most affected by the conflict'. - Lack of capacity to mainstream reparations into the CTRH process: There is a current lack of technical capacity on how the CTRH will gather information about the impact of violations on survivors to inform future recommendations on reparations.
+Survivors who have testified in court have been subjected to brutal reprisals. - Fragile implementation of the Peace Agreement: The establishment of transitional justice mechanisms, including the Reparations Authority, is dependent on the continued implementation of R-ARCSS, which has stagnated.
+Analysts fear that disenchantment within Vice-President Machar's camp over the slow progress could fuel outbreaks of violence.
+Many in South Sudan and beyond question the political will for peace, justice and reparations. - Lack of government commitment to transitional justice: There are concerns that the government is establishing the CTRH as soon as possible as a tick-box exercise for the international community to alleviate the pressure of establishing the HCSS.
+Those working on these issues in South Sudan feel an insincerity within the government about the CTRH process, believing that the political and military leaders are obstructing the court's progression whilst pretending to implement the other transitional justice provisions. - Limited scope of reparations: The scope for reparations in the R-ARCSS is limited to property damage.
+Considerable advocacy and strong recommendations from the future CTRH are needed to establish an enabling legal basis and environment. - Previous reservations: In the original 2015 Agreement on the Resolution of the Conflict in South Sudan (ARCSS), the government registered a reservation against the provision on reparations, arguing that the CRA would be prone to abuse: it argued that funds should be used for 'the reconstruction of the infrastructure and rebuilding of livelihoods of communities in the states most affected by the conflict'. - Lack of capacity to mainstream reparations into the CTRH process: There is a current lack technical capacity on how the CTRH will gather information about the impact of violations on survivors to inform future recommendations on reparations.
 As a result, there is potential for the CTRH process to miss opportunities to mainstream reparations into its findings. - Lack of data: There is an ongoing lack of data, including a lack of comprehensive figures on the scale of CRSV in South Sudan.
 There are no more precise estimates of victims and survivors than 'thousands' or 'tens of thousands' based on ad hoc documentation. - Fragile peace: There is an ongoing risk that the 2018 peace agreement will break down, leading to renewed conflict; negating the progress made on establishing a semblance of peace. - Lack of awareness about support pathways for CRSV: Even in Juba, survivors are led around in circles between hospitals and police stations, frustrated by insufficient support and stigma.

-Following the District Court Martial in Yei in 2020, established by the South Sudan People's Defence Forces (SSPDF), several survivors received death threats, reprisals, and faced stigma from their communities and SSPDF military officers.
+Following the District Court Martial in Yei in 2020 established by the South Sudan People's Defence Forces (SSPDF), several survivors received death threats, reprisals, and faced stigma from their communities and SSPDF military officers.
 In one instance, the husband of one complainant (a victim of rape) was shot and killed.